 My mother has this funny habit of talking to the TV.
 It doesn’t matter what’s on.
 It can be a soap opera, a talk show, or the evening news.
 She’s quite a vocal, opinionated woman and has no problem sharing her views with the people on the screen- regardless of whether or not they can actually hear her.

-On more than one occasion, as I have been following the political maneuvering in the U.S., I’ve caught myself doing the same thing.
+On more than one occasion, as I have been following the political manoeuvring in the U.S., I’ve caught myself doing the same thing.
 It’s practically impossible to hold myself back (and believe me, I’ve tried).
 Mostly, I just wish that people would wake up…

 But this post is not meant to be either a rant or a philosophical discourse on the state of U.S. politics.
 I want to take a more positive slant here.
 Underneath all the grandstanding, mudslinging, defensiveness, blatant disregard and disconnect, there are three main themes that are being manifest in the hollowed halls and closed backrooms of Washington DC that business owners would do well to learn:

 1. Everyone is out for themselves.
 What has emerged from the recent debt debate debacle in particular is a dysfunctional political system where the vast majority of politicians seem quite convincingly to be more interested in the pomp and circumstance of partisanship then in dealing with the real problems hanging over America- and this is regardless of political affiliation.
-Among all the clamoring voices and strident claims, the voting public and the day-to-day struggles that many Americans are dealing with seemed like a forgotten side show.
+Among all the clamouring voices and strident claims, the voting public and the day-to-day struggles that many Americans are dealing with seemed like a forgotten side show.
 This has aroused a tremendous amount of public outrage and discontent.

 The takeaway: Though your primary goal as a business owner may be to make money, the more you can value and identify with your customers, the greater your chances of turning them into loyal patrons of your business.
 The same holds true for your employees.